cpruvost/blockchainworkshop/docs/09-generator.md

 **After Look at the Generators Parameters**

 ```
-@AutoReleaseUpdate:true --> the number of version is incremented each time you run the generator
+@AutoReleaseUpdate:true --> the number of version is incremented each time you run the generator.
+Do not update for the moment.
-@GenerateInDirectories:true
+@GenerateInDirectories:true --> Do not update for the moment.
 @StringArraySeparator:+ --> if a field is a string array then this is the array separator
 @RequireReason:true --> the generator ask you to write a reason each time you run it
 @VerbosityLevel:1 --> the level of verbosity mainly use by lionel who has developed the generator